cortexrd/Knack-Toolkit-Library/README.md

 # Introduction

-**What is the Knack Toolkit Library?**
+## What is the Knack Toolkit Library?

-The Knack Toolkit Library, or KTL for short, is a collection of open-source Javascript utilities that eases Knack application development by adding several features that are not easily created from the ground up.
+The Knack Toolkit Library (KTL) is an open-source collection of JavaScript utilities designed to streamline Knack application development by adding advanced features that are otherwise difficult to implement.

+### Key Features:
-You do not need any coding skills to benefit from the KTL.
-The simple **“keyword-based”** approach allows you to use the Builder to trigger the desired features and specific behaviors.
+- **User-Friendly:** No coding skills required.
+Utilize a simple keyword-based approach within the Builder to activate desired features and behaviors.
+- **Developer-Friendly:** Provides a plethora of useful functions, from general utilities to in-depth access to Knack's internal structure, catering to both beginners and advanced users.

+### Benefits:
+- Simplifies complex tasks in Knack applications.
+- Enhances development efficiency with pre-built functions.
+- Flexible for both non-coders and experienced developers.

 For the few features that require API calls, everything is done to minimize their usage as much as possible.
 All calls are 100% view-based, so **your API key is never used**.